utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 ## Saving a gRPC example

-This walkthrough creates and executes a client streaming request, then saves the response as a gRPC example.
+This walkthrough creates and executes a unary request, then saves the response as a gRPC example.

 > If you are using the Postman web app, you must use the Postman Desktop Agent.
 See [About the Postman Agent](/docs/getting-started/about-postman-agent/) for more information.